ArpitaD07/Gender-pay-gap-project/README.md

 Software: Python, Pandas, seaborn, plotly, IBM Cognos Analytics

-# Project 2: HR data exploring using SQL magic in Python
+# Project 2: Exploratory analysis using SQL magic in Python
 -Establishing connection with SQL server
--Loading data and converting to SQL tables
+-Loading HR data and converting to SQL tables
 -Finding TOP 5 EARNERS USING DESC AND LIMIT function -Finding out what departments employees work in using inner join -Plotting a bar graph for average pay gap by gender using GROUP BY and matplotlib and seaborn libraries